-In September 2024 you will enter Year 10 and will begin a new and exciting educational phase of life.
-These two years will provide you with the qualifications you need to progress onto courses at college, sixth form, apprenticeships or other training and education courses; qualifications which are valued by employers now and in the future.
+In September 2025 you will enter Key Stage Four and begin a new and exciting educational phase of life.
+The next two years will provide you with the qualifications you need to progress onto post-16 pathways.

 Every student has a core curriculum at the centre of their learning.
-This is the compulsory element of the timetable.
-The core curriculum occupies the largest part of your school week and incorporates those subjects valued most highly for progression: English, Maths and Science.
+This is the compulsory element of the timetable which includes English, Maths, Science, PE, RE and PHSE.